fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; Can you improve your favorite cup of coffee?You already…

 There are several different types of coffee grinder.
 Here is a brief overview of these and what situations they are best for.

 If you’re looking to save money but still want a precise grind, then a manual coffee grinder may be a good option.
-They come with ceramic or metal burrs, and some have up to 200 grind size settings.
+They come with ceramic or metal burrs, and some have up to 200 grind sizing settings.
 Besides the cost, a manual coffee grinder is great for coffee on the go.
-Freshly ground coffee at your campsite, anyone?
+Fresh coffee grounds at your campsite, anyone?

 An electric coffee grinder is a great convenience for the home brewer.
 Most are easy to set and adjust.
 They do have a huge price range.
 A cheap blade grinder can be as low as $10, while a top-of-the-line coffee grinder can approach $1000.
 Most grinders on our list are in the $100-$300 range.